mrazomej/phd/docs/src/chapter_05/section_10_two_state_dist.md

 \label{eq:one_state_master}
 $$

-Our objective when solving for the distribution is to obtain the equation that defines $P(m, t)$ for all possible values of $m \in \mathbb{Z}$.
-The power of the generating functions is that these values of the probability distribution are used as the coefficients of a power series.
-To make this clear let us define the generating function $G(z, t)$ as
+When solving for the distribution, our objective is to obtain the equation that defines $P(m, t)$ for all possible values of $m \in \mathbb{Z}$.
+The power of the generating functions is that these probability distribution values are used as a power series's coefficients.
+To make this clear, let us define the generating function $G(z, t)$ as
 $$
 G(z, t) \equiv \sum_{m=0}^\infty z^m P(m, t),
 \label{eq:gen_fn_def}